UChicago-pol-methods/florida_replication/README.md

-# florida_replication
+# Replication scripts
-Replication scripts for Florida canvassing study
+Replication scripts for ``Canvassing with chatbots: personalized messaging using natural language processing to change attitudes.''